estebanmunchjones2019/nodemailer-form-article/Readme.md

 Add a console.log(req) to the cloud function and pick it up from the log tab on firebase, for debugging purposes.

-## Testing the cloud function locally
+Change cors config to specific URL

+##

 ## Deploying the cloud function